Robust adaptive variable selection in ultra-high dimensional linear regression models: Introduction

-This function is quadratic in small values of $x$ but grows linearly for large values of $x$.
-The parameter $M$ describes where the transition from a quadratic to linear structure takes places.
-It is unclear how to choose $M$ to adapt to the unknown error structures.
-Such a robust LASSO with Huber's loss function (Huber, (1981,\cite{Huber})) are robust to outliers in the response variable with high asymptotic efficiency but they are not robust methods for leverage points (outliers in the covariates).
-Arslan (2012, \cite{ar}) presented a weighted version of the LAD-LASSO method that is robust also with respect to the leverage points.
-Maronna (2011, \cite{Ma}) proposed S-Ridge and MM-Ridge regressions that add a $\ell _{1}$ penalty to traditional unpenalized S-regression and MM-regression.
-Other approach that are robust with respect to leverage point were presented in Khan et al. (2007, \cite{khan}) and Alfons et al. (2013, \cite{alfons}).
-In Chang et al. (2018, \cite{Le}), a penalized method is presented using Tukey's biweight loss that is resistant to outliers in both the response and covariates.
-Another interesting paper in relation to outliers in the response variable is Li et al (2011, \cite{Li}).
-The theory of adaptive LASSO along with the quantile regression loss function has been developed in Fan et al. (2014,\cite{Fan/etc:2014}) for the ultra-high dimensional set-up.
-Qi et al (2019, \cite{qi}) considered, to gain robustness and efficiency simultaneously, a data-driven convex combination of adaptive LASSO and LAD-LASSO methods to produce a robust adaptive LASSO, which not only enjoys the oracle properties but also synthesizes the advantages of the two methods.
-Recently, Zhang et al. (2017, \cite{zhang}) and Ghosh and Majumdar (2020, \cite{ghosh2}) have considered a robust loss function based on the density power divergence (DPD) of Basu et al. (1998, \cite{basu0}) along with grouped LASSO penalty and the general class of non-concave penalty functions.
-Although the general non-concave penalized DPD-based procedure of Ghosh and Majumdar (2020, \cite{ghosh2}) is seen to yield significantly improved robust and efficient performance both in terms of variable selection and parameter estimation and satisfies the oracle variable selection property under appropriate conditions, the method appear to be computationally challenging in ultra-high dimensional set-ups with growing number of covariates.
+This function is quadratic in small values of $x$ but grows linearly for large values of $x$, and a data-adaptive choice of $M$ was discussed in Fan et al. \cite{Fan2017}.
+Robust LASSO with Huber's loss function (Huber \cite{Huber}) is robust to outliers in the response variable but not for leverage points (outliers in the covariates).
+Arslan \cite{ar} presented a weighted version of the LAD-LASSO method which is also robust with respect to the leverage points.
+Other approaches that are robust with respect to leverage point were presented in Khan et al. \cite{khan}, Li et al. \cite{Li} and Alfons et al. \cite{alfons}.
+In Chang et al. \cite{Le}, a penalized method is presented using Tukey's biweight loss that is resistant to outliers in both the response and the covariates.
+The theory of adaptive LASSO along with the quantile regression loss function has been developed in Fan et al. \cite{Fan/etc:2014} for the ultra-high dimensional set-up.
+Qi et al. \cite{qi} considered, to gain robustness and efficiency simultaneously, a data-driven convex combination of adaptive LASSO and LAD-LASSO methods.